yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2018/01/07/gaming_today.md

 "Getting Over It" is pretty much the exact opposite of Airmash.
 You play by yourself, the obstacles are numerous and difficult, the controls are difficult to use, it has no achievements besides the ending, and progress often moves in a nonlinear (cyclic) fashion.

-___
+---

 I bought this game because I didn't want a quick win, I wanted a (possibly insurmountable) challenge.
 I wanted to see how I would deal with frustration, with rage, with the loss of spilled milk, and with the absurdity of trying to get a man stuck in a cauldron up a mountain using only a hammer.

 I had a lot of problems as a kid, that stretched pretty much through my college years; I wanted to put an end to that.
 I used to curse frequently and have temper tantrums and panic attacks when I didn't finish a game, I had a late assignment, or faced a negative reaction from a friend.
 This year has been a learning exercise for me -- because that was the only way I could have survived.
 My coping skills have improved significantly, if only by watching how others cope with an insurmountable object in their path.
 This is key to future success, especially if I find myself managing people in the future.
 The key to good management is to have healthy trust dynamics with the people you are managing, in that you can express problems to the other party without having any kind of emotional backlash or other consequences.
 You shouldn't need to curse, and you really shouldn't even need to raise your voice.
 I think I would fail that today.
 So I want to build up that skill.

 I'd say that my reaction to "Getting Over It" is much more mature than I had anticipated.
 I recently fell down from the slides all the way back to the beginning.
 I wasn't even mad.
-I just thought to myself, *if you haven't fallen down the slides to the beginning, you really haven't played this game*.
+I just thought to myself, _if you haven't fallen down the slides to the beginning, you really haven't played this game_.
 It was rather serene.
 Then I quit the game and tried to get back to work, remembering to come back to it later.

 Have I finished the game?
 No. I think I will have to wait until I can have chunks of time devoted to it (in hours), which I just don't have right now.
 I can say that I think I'm on the right path.
 If only because the only way out is up.